automateyournetwork/COVID_19_Canada/README.md

 # COVID_19_Canada

-A collection of Ansible playbooks that utilize the covid19tracker.ca API and generate CSV, Markdown, and Mindmap files based on the real-time data
+A repository for COVID-19 Canada Ansible playbooks using the Covid19tracker.ca API John Capobianco July 17,2020